litepast/RYS-frontend/README.md

 ## A little insight on the suggested rating

-Place Holder
+Place Holder!

 ## How to use this Project

-I used [VSCode](https://code.visualstudio.com/) as the IDE.

-#### Set the backend servers
+#### Set the backend (database, RESTful Api and Dash Dashboard)

 Follow the instructions for the [Backend Set Up](https://github.com/litepast/RYS-backend#how-to-use-this-project).
-The flask server, dash dashboard and the MySQL database.
+The flask server with the RESTful API, dash dashboard and the MySQL database.

 #### Set up config.js